Art-Sells/Arells/README.md

 ## This introduces a new kind of marketplace and market dynamics…

-- **Solid Marketplace: an illiquid marketplace that constrains the flexibilities of selling assets.**
+- **Solid Marketplace: an illiquid marketplace that constrains the flexibility of selling assets.**
 - **Sloth Market: a market in which asset prices stagnate.**

 <img src="https://github.com/Art-Sells/Arells/blob/3651d2883b9a4fce7076a4d14f89aae2d6a1be0e/Art/Marketing/BeforeandAfterArellss.jpg" width="800px">